Can I move with joint legal custody?

 One of the most difficult types of family law cases occurs when a parent seeks to move away from the home state and take the children.
 This is one of those situations when sometimes there is just no middle ground.
 The ‘staying’ parent cannot envision not having easy and regular access to the kids.
 The idea of not being able to drop in to have lunch at school, or not being there to see a soccer practice, or not being able to talk in the car on the drive to carpool, or not watching the baby sleep creates intense fear and anxiety.
-The ‘moving’ parent probably has legitimate reason to move; maybe for a new and better job; career advancement; military service; remarriage.
+The ‘moving’ parent probably has a legitimate reason to move; maybe for a new and better job; career advancement; military service; remarriage.
 That parent cannot envision the impossible choice to leave a child behind or turn down an incredible opportunity.

 In North Carolina, a Judge must consider several factors when considering whether the move is in the best interest of the child.
 These factors include: